TierraCodes/full-court-analytics/Design/FirstIterationFeatures.md

 ## Selected High-Priority Functional Requirements

 The following requirements have been chosen from the Requirements document as the **highest-priority functional features** for Iteration 1.
-These directly support the updated Business Requirements (BR1 & BR2).
+These directly support the Business Requirements (BR1 & BR2).

 ### UC1 – Search & Filter Schools (Supports BR1)
 - **FR1 (High):** The system shall provide a search bar that accepts school name, location, or conference.
-- **FR2 (Medium):** The system shall display search suggestions as the user types (typeahead).
+- **FR2 (Medium):** The system shall display search suggestions as the user types.
 - **FR3 (High):** The system shall provide filters to narrow down search results by division, conference, state, public/private, enrollment size, role type, date last updated, and user-generated tags.

 ### UC2 – View School Profile (Supports BR1)